Language selection

 About the Guide

 This Guide has been prepared for Government of Canada (GC) departments, agencies and organizations.
-It explains how to apply the Guideline on Making Information Technology Usable by All in competitive and non-competitive Information Communication Technology (ICT)-related procurements.
+It explains how to comply with the Accessible Canada Regulations under the Accessible Canada Act and apply the Direction on Information Communications Technologies Accessibility in competitive and non-competitive Information Communication Technology (ICT)-related procurements.
+Although much of the Accessible Canada Regulations (SOR/2025-255) are not yet in force, you should take these into consideration during the procurement planning phase.

 In this Guide, “ICT-related procurement” means any good or service that includes an ICT component.
 Examples include: